hibazahibaza/privacypolicy/README.md

     <p>We may update this privacy policy from time to time.
 When we do, we will update the "Effective Date" at the top of this policy.
 Please review this policy periodically to stay informed about how we protect your information.</p>

    <h2>7.
 Health Disclaimer</h2>
-<p>The <em>Body Temperature</em>  app is not a medical device and should not be used for medical diagnosis, treatment, or decision-making.
+<p>The <em>Skin Temperature</em>  app is not a medical device and should not be used for medical diagnosis, treatment, or decision-making.

 The temperature readings provided are based on the smartwatch’s skin temperature sensor and may vary depending on device model, fit, environmental factors, and skin condition.
 These readings are intended for general wellness and informational purposes only.